 - Granulated Sugar: A must for sweetness and texture; this cannot be substituted.

 - Cream Cheese: For the filling in sandwich cookies, use full-fat, brick-style cream cheese for the best consistency and flavor.
+It makes the lemon cream cheese frosting divine!
 I use the same frosting for my chocolate lemon cake!

 See recipe card below for quantities.